xsensor-team/tauri-plugin-geolocation/permissions/autogenerated/reference.md

 # Permissions

-## allow-checkPermissions

-Enables the checkPermissions command without any pre-configured scope.

-## deny-checkPermissions

-Denies the checkPermissions command without any pre-configured scope.

-## allow-getLocation

-Enables the getLocation command without any pre-configured scope.

-## deny-getLocation

-Denies the getLocation command without any pre-configured scope.

-## allow-requestPermissions
+## allow-getlocation

-Enables the requestPermissions command without any pre-configured scope.
+Enables the getlocation command without any pre-configured scope.

-## deny-requestPermissions
+## deny-getlocation

-Denies the requestPermissions command without any pre-configured scope.
+Denies the getlocation command without any pre-configured scope.